Immanuelolivia1/homomorphic_encryption_starknet/README.md

+## Inspiration
+---
-Stash is a decentralized application (DApp) for secure data aggregation using homomorphic encryption on StarkNet. here is a careful flow to ensure user privacy while contributing encrypted data.
+Stash is a decentralized application (DApp) for secure data aggregation using homomorphic encryption on StarkNet.
 Below is a detailed description of the flow:

-### DApp Flow:
+## DApp Flow:
+---

 #### 1. **User Onboarding:**
    - Users start by accessing the DApp through a web interface or StarkNet-compatible wallet.